verbb/cp-nav/README.md

 ### Changelog

+#### 1.6.2

+- Minor fix when editing non-manual nav items.
+URL field is disabled - therefore not passed to controller.

 #### 1.6.1

 - Added Quick-Add menu button to right-hand utilities area of CP navigation.
 Can be turned off globally, or restricted via user permissions.